US strikes on Iran add to global travel disruptions and flight cancellations

 The region has been on edge following the weekend strikes from the U.S. — and since Israel began the war with a surprise bombardment on Iran, which has responded with its own missile and drone strikes, earlier this month.

-As deadly attacks escalated between Israel and Iran over recent weeks, sections of airspace and airports throughout the region have temporarily closed.
-And airlines cancelled more flights in recent days, with some halting select routes through the middle of the week — particularly in Qatar and the United Arab Emirates, just across the Persian Gulf from Iran.
+As deadly attacks escalated between Israel and Iran, sections of airspace and airports throughout the region have temporarily closed.
+And airlines canceled more flights in recent days, with some halting select routes through the middle of the week — particularly in Qatar and the United Arab Emirates, just across the Persian Gulf from Iran.

+The Middle East carriers were severely affected with cancellations and delays.
+Qatar Airways said its flights were suspended because of the closure of air traffic in Qatar.

+“The airline is working closely with government stakeholders and the relevant authorities to support impacted passengers, and will resume operations when the airspace reopens,” it said, while warning that delays were likely even after operations resume.

 Singapore Airlines, for example, canceled some flights to and from Dubai starting Sunday and through Wednesday, citing "a security assessment of the geopolitical situation in the Middle East."
 And British Airways has similarly suspended flights to and from Doha through Wednesday.

-“Safety is always our highest priority,” British Airlines said in a statement confirming its cancellations to The Associated Press, adding that it “will keep the situation under review.”
+“Safety is always our highest priority,” British Airways said in a statement confirming its cancellations to The Associated Press, adding that it “will keep the situation under review.”

-Air tracking data from FlightAware showed 705 cancellations worldwide as of Monday afternoon.
-Dubai International Airport topped the list with 75 cancellations in and out of the airport as of around 5 p.m.
-ET.
-And Air India had had the highest amount of cancellations among carriers, totaling 38 as of 5 p.m.
-ET.
+Air tracking data from FlightAware showed 819 cancellations worldwide as of Tuesday.
+Dubai International Airport topped the list with 89 cancellations in and out of the airport as of around midnight ET.
+And Air India had had the highest amount of cancellations among carriers, totaling 40 around midnight ET.

 Such disruptions have snarled travel, particularly as central hubs in the Middle East often connect flights worldwide — but experts stress that these kind of airspace closures and flight diversions are critical to ensuring safety, especially if future escalation emerges suddenly.